 It’s not uncommon for you and your insurance adjuster to disagree on damages.
 Assessing damages of any type is a complicated process, and there may also be questions of whether the property can even be repaired.

-Although insurance companies should be law-abiding, you may find yourself with a policy that’s unscrupulous or sheisty.
-Bad faith insurance refers to when your insurance company commits wrongdoing, like dismissing proof of loss when you supply ample information.
+Although insurance companies should be law-abiding, you may find yourself with an insurance carrier that’s unscrupulous or negligent in the claims handling process.
+Bad faith refers to when your insurance company commits wrongdoing or fails to adhere to proper insurance adjusting principles such as dismissing a valid proof of loss when you supply ample information.

 How An Attorney Can Help With Your Property Damage Claim